irphilli/tracker_api/README.md

 ## Contributing

-This client supports read-only access to Pivotal Tracker right now.
+Currently this client only supports read-only access to Pivotal Tracker.
 I will be extending it as my use cases require, but am happy to accept contributions.

 1. Fork it